 Topographic map of Antarctica's bedrock.

-Antarctica holds about 90% of the ice on Earth, almost 10% in West Antarctica (including 1% in the Antarctic Peninsula) and some 80% in East Antarctica (in right half of circle below).
+Antarctica holds almost 90% of the ice on Earth, about 8% in West Antarctica (including 1% in the Antarctic Peninsula) and fully 80% in East Antarctica (in the right half of circle below).
 West Antarctica's ice, if melted, would raise sea level ~5 meters (16 feet).
 If all of East Antarctica's ice melted, it would raise sea level another ~55 meters (180 feet).
 Until 40 million years ago, Antarctica had no ice and sea levels were far higher than now.

 Glaciation in Antarctica began 39 million years (MY) ago.
 It was largely complete by 34 MY ago.
 Antarctic ice has waxed and waned some since then, but has been generally similar to the amount today.